leonardbereska/leonardbereska.github.io/_posts/2018-10-24-whycatholic.md

 ---

 **Reasonoblis** and **Simplidealo** agree and disagree quite reasonably.
 The day before, a German satire writer and several members of his office have been shot.
-The reasons and subjectives behind that are subject to reasonable discussion:
+The reasons and subjectives behind that atrocity are subject to reasonable discussion:
 **Reasonoblis** and **Simplidealo** agree on:
 The shooting was horrible,
 the shooting people were horrible.